Soil Management in the City of Richmond

 - Tree Protection Bulletin

 Soil Inquiries & Complaints

-To inquire about the Bylaw, the soil deposit and removal application process or to report unauthorized soil deposition and removal on properties within the ALR, please contact the Community Bylaw Department at 604-276-4345 or by email at firstname.lastname@example.org.
+To inquire about the Bylaw, the associated application process or to report the unauthorized deposition of soil and/or other material and removal of soil regarding any Lands within the City, please contact the Community Bylaw Department at 604-276-4345 or by email at firstname.lastname@example.org.